wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

     work well when the tokenizer changes dramatically, such as switching from the CJK tokenizer (which breaks up CJK characters into overlapping bigrams) to a language-specific tokenizer for Chinese or Japanese (which tries to find actual word boundaries).
-It can still be useful to run the Comparison Analysis in these cases, but the collisions and splits are often numerous and useless.
+It can still be useful to run the Comparison Analysis in these cases, but the collisions and splits are often uselessly numerous.
   * Collisions and splits are reported primarily in terms of the number of post-analysis types/groups that had one or more merges or splits.
 Added or lost tokens and pre-analysis types, and the total types involved are also reported.
 Total tokens "involved" are not reported because